turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 Data Shares
 ===========

-Data shares are public key-value stores which allow games to share data or communicate asynchronously (while the receiving user is offline) with other user's games.
+:ref:`Data shares <datashare>` are public key-value stores which allow games to share data with other users.
 Please read the :ref:`user data guide for using a key-value store <working_with_http>` for how to use a key-value store efficiently.